kdaily/aws-cli/proposals/pr-contrib-guide.md

 After intake, community requests are prioritized for implementation opportunistically without regard to their popularity.
-The community doesn't know what's of interest to implement, and the maintainers do not consistently move features toward implementation.
+The community doesn't know what the maintainers would agree to be implemented, and the maintainers do not consistently move features toward implementation.
 The community is dissatisfied as it appears no progress is made on changes important to them.

 Without a curated list of issues available for implementation, users are free to open a pull request for any change.
 Pull requests are likewise reviewed opportunistically.
 Contributions are left unattended, which amounts to wasted effort by the contributors.
 Similarly, maintainers effort is wasted on identifying the pull requests that are fit for acceptance.
 Upvotes and comments can influence the likelihood of prioritizing a contribution for implementation or review, but it is not guaranteed.
 These problems leave the community frustrated because their voices, votes and efforts do not have an impact.

 <!--